 Generally speaking, you are looking at mostly supermarket-quality, or a little better than supermarket-quality goods.

-Skincare and cosmetics are the most heavily promoted, and are of good quality although previously, there were warnings not to use products with fragrances infused into them.
+Skincare and cosmetics are the most heavily promoted, and are of okay quality although previously, there were warnings not to use products with fragrances infused into them.

 A more recent update on their skin-care ingredients shows us they use…